Murmansk5000/F21AS-Project/README.md

 #### v0.1.(Initial Release)

-- Initialisation code, new classes to be used
+- Initialisation code, new classes to be used.
+- Flight class, FlightList class, Passenger class and etc.

 #### v0.2 (Feature Enhancements)

-- Write the methods that the base class might want to use
+- Write the methods that the base class might want to use.

 #### v0.3 (Exception)